deltachat/deltachat-pages/en/help.md

 ### Who sees my IP Address?

-The used [relay](#relays) needs to know your IP Address, as well as sometimes your contact's devices if you have a [call](#experiments) or use [apps](#webxdc) together.
+The used [relays](#relays) need to know your IP Address, as well as sometimes your contact's devices if you have a [call](#experiments) or use [apps](#webxdc) together.

 IP Addresses are needed for connectivity and efficiency.
-They are neither persisted nor exposed.
+Delta Chat neither persists nor exposes them.
-Note that the IP Address
+Note that IP Addresses
-is not like a detailed address you give to a delivery service, but much more coarse, often defining region or country only.
+are not like an address you give to a delivery service, but typically less precise, often defining city or region only.

-As this is just how the internet and other messengers work by default, we do not offer options here or ask upfront questions.

-If you see your IP Address as a security or privacy risk, we recommend to use a VPN, in combination with system lockdown mode.
+If you see your IP Address as a risk, we recommend to use a VPN and block all traffic not using it.
-Hunting down options in all apps on your system will leave gaps.
+Per-app options leave gaps across your whole system.
-For example, tapping a link exposes IP Addresses to unknown parties and is the by far larger risk here.
+For example, tapping a link can expose IP Addresses to unknown parties, which is by far the larger risk.

 ### Does Delta Chat support "Sealed Sender"? {#sealedsender}